Thursday, 26 March 2015

 Sunday 30th May 2004

 I had a great time over the Spring Bank Holiday in 2004 where glorious weather greeted me every time I set off on a walk.
-I was staying at the Corris Youth Hostel and it was on this occasion that I was introduced to the delights of Earl Grey Tea and I have been drinking not only that blend of tea ever since, but also the brand of tea that was in the youth hostel: Clipper.
+I was staying at the Corris Youth Hostel and it was on this occasion that I was introduced to the delights of Earl Grey Tea and ever since I have been drinking not only that blend of tea, but also the brand of tea that was in the youth hostel: Clipper.
 This would have made it a memorable weekend for me if only for that reason, but the walking was also sensational with fabulous weather over some truly great mountains.
-The previous day I had driven over to this southern end of Snowdonia and walked up to the highest point in the Aran range of mountains.
-These are rarely visited mountains despite being the highest point in Britain south of Snowdon, however there is a mountain nearby that, though smaller in height, draws in the crowds.
+The previous day I had driven to the southern end of Snowdonia and walked up to the highest point in the Aran range of mountains, which are rarely visited despite being the highest point in Britain south of Snowdon, however there is a mountain nearby that, though smaller in height, draws in the crowds.
 Although Cadair Idris is topped by the nearby Aran range it has all the other characteristics that make a mountain popular.

-I had heard that the best route up Cadair Idris was from the south, from the Minffordd Hotel so that was the route that I took, parking near the hotel.
-There is a heavily manufactured path that climbs steeply through woodland past spectacular waterfalls.
-I came back to Cadair Idris in 2009, but was not blessed with the good weather that I had on this first visit having instead encountered low cloud and rain.
-The path eventually levelled off in the glorious surroundings of Cwm Cau where craggy cliffs look steeply down on the glacial lake of Llyn Cau.
+I had heard that the best route up Cadair Idris was from the south, from the Minffordd Hotel so that was the route I took, parking near the hotel, on a heavily manufactured path climbs steeply through woodland past spectacular waterfalls.
+I came back to Cadair Idris in 2009, but I was not blessed with the same good weather of me first visit having instead encountered low cloud and rain.
+The path eventually levelled off into the glorious surroundings of Cwm Cau where craggy cliffs look steeply down on the glacial lake of Llyn Cau.
 In good weather this bowl is an awesome sight and it was no less inspiring when I returned in less than ideal conditions.
-The fabulous path continues less distinctly around the edge of the cwm gradually climbing to the top of Mynydd Pencoed while the pointed peak of Penygadair, the highest point on Cadair Idris, constantly attracted my attention.
+The fabulous path continues less distinctly around the edge of the cwm as I gradually climbed to the top of Mynydd Pencoed while the pointed peak of Penygadair, the highest point on Cadair Idris, constantly drew my attention.

 Image by NotFromUtrecht [CC BY-SA 3.0 or GFDL], via Wikimedia Commons

-On easier ground I made my way down the grassy slopes beside the fence all the way down to the road at the top of the pass.
-A short section of road walking was required before I was able to safely follow a bridlepath down Cwm Rhwyddfor almost all the way back to the Minffordd Hotel.
-The weather continued to be fabulous and I had a pleasurable stroll back to my car.
-I remember someone asking me when I got back to my car where I’d just walked and he expressed surprise at the distance that I had just done.
+On easier ground I made my way down the grassy slopes beside the fence all the way to the road at the top of the pass.
+A short section of road walking was required before I was able to safely follow a bridlepath down Cwm Rhwyddfor that led me almost all the way back to the Minffordd Hotel.
+The weather continued to be fabulous and I had a pleasurable stroll.
+I remember someone asking me when I got back to my car where I’d just walked and he expressed surprise at the distance I had just done.
 However, I didn’t feel like I’d walked a great distance as I was elated at having just walked over a fabulous mountain in sensational weather.
-It was a pity that the weather was not as good when I returned in 2009 and even more a pity that I have never been back since to renew my acquaintance with this fabulous mountain.
+It was a pity the weather was not as good when I returned in 2009 and even more a pity that I have never been back since to renew my acquaintance with this fabulous mountain.

 Glasgwm and Aran Fawddwy